 |Colors||Black, Cobalt, Cocoa, Fog, Oat|

 Let’s start simple: this chair retails for around $99.
-Although you can expect them to last quite a while, the beans will need to be replaced at some point.
+In regards to the beans, you can expect them to last quite a while; however, they will need to be replaced at some point.
 Luckily, Big Joe also sells refills, although the size of the bag you’ll need is highly dependent on the chair that you choose.

 When filled, this chair is extremely comfortable.
 The backrest prevents that age-old beanbag problem: rotating and hitting it to find a position that doesn’t leave you more or less sitting on the floor.
 The arms are slightly raised too, so you’re not left twiddling your thumbs during a movie.